 In other words, the inspector general has referred Comey for possible prosecution, violation of the Espionage Act, point number one.

-And the espionage act, and and we never knew until this week that the month after Comey was fired, that Comey had FBI agents go to his house, retrieve the illegal memos, in other words, the government property that he took with him.
+And the Espionage Act, and we never knew until this week that the month after Comey was fired, that Comey had FBI agents go to his house, retrieve the illegal memos.

-Now, the only thing that's frustrating in all of this is at this point, at this time, the attorney general has declined prosecution on that issue.
+Now, the only thing that's frustrating in all of this is at this point, at this time, the Attorney General has declined prosecution on that issue.

 Well, that's another way of saying he lied.

-How do you explain to all of the people charged with lying, including General Flynn, including Manafort Cohn and everybody else that's been charged with lying and the big deal the media made over that?
+How do you explain to all of the people charged with lying, including General Flynn, including Manafort Cohen and everybody else that's been charged with lying and the big deal the media made over that?

-Now, the only thing that I have figured out here, more than anything else, is that there's so many bigger fish.
+Now, the only thing that I have figured out here more than anything else is that there's so many bigger fish.

-John Solomon will also get Rush Limbaugh's take on it tonight.
+We'll also get Rush Limbaugh's take on it tonight.

 The only thing I see here is that this is way further along than any of us know.

-And what I suspect is that this a lot of this now is going to move right into what we have described as premeditated FISA abuse and fraud.
+And what I suspect is that a lot of this now is going to move right into what we have described as premeditated FISA abuse and fraud, a fraud committed on the court and a fraud so serious that you denied Americans their civil liberties, their constitutional rights.

 He even bragged about it.

-I took advantage of the chaos of the Trump years and I sent my guys in.
+Ha, I took advantage of the chaos of the Trump years and I sent my guys in.

 I'd never do that with Obama or Bush.